-UPDATE 1-Britain's Diageo raises margin target, announces buyback
+UPDATE 2-Britain's Diageo shares jump on higher margin target, buyback plan

 By Martinne Geller

-LONDON, July 27 (Reuters) - Britain's Diageo raised its profitability target and announced a share buyback programme on Thursday, saying productivity initiatives were paying off faster than expected.
+LONDON, July 27 (Reuters) - Britain's Diageo raised its profitability target and announced a share buyback programme on Thursday, sending shares in the world's largest spirits company to an all-time high.

+Analysts said the influence of the new chairman, Javier Ferran, was being felt with a tight rein on costs at the firm that makes Johnnie Walker whisky and Smirnoff vodka.

-The maker of Johnnie Walker whisky and Smirnoff vodka also reported sales of 12.05 billion pounds ($15.83 billion) for the year ending June 30, up 4 percent excluding the impact of the weak British pound, which boosts the value of overseas revenue.
+Diageo, whose shares jumped more than 6 percent, reported sales of 12.05 billion pounds ($15.83 billion) in the year ending June 30, up 4 percent excluding the impact of the weak British pound, which boosts the value of overseas revenue.

 Operating profit rose about 6 percent to 3.6 billion pounds, excluding the currency benefit, due to improvements in productivity and cost-savings.

-Diageo, whose shares were up 4.5 percent at 0712 GMT, said it now expects 700 million pounds of savings over three years, with two-thirds of that being reinvested in the business, up from a prior target of 500 million pounds.
+Diageo, which has adopted a stringent system of accounting where budgets must be approved from scratch, said it now expected 700 million pounds of savings over three years, with two-thirds of that being reinvested in the business.
+Its previous target called for 500 million pounds of savings.

 As a result, it raised its margin improvement objective from 100 basis points to 175 basis points over the three years to June 2019.
 The company stood by its target for sales to grow at a mid-single digit rate.

-Diageo also announced a share buyback program, with plans to buy back up to 1.5 billion pounds during the financial year that began this month.
+Diageo also plans to buy back up to 1.5 billion pounds worth of stock in the financial year that began this month, aiming for a debt ratio of 2.5 to 3 times earnings, up from 2 times now.

+Chief Financial Kathryn Mikells told reporters Diageo still had capacity for more acquisitions, like one announced last month for George Clooney's tequila brand Casamigos.

 $1 = 0.7614 pounds Reporting by Martinne Geller; Editing by Edmund Blair